-Significance and Impact: Will the results of this research, if successful, significantly change the research of others or the opportunities for better cancer prevention or early detection?
+Significance and Impact: Will the results of this research, if successful, significantly change the research of others or the opportunities for better cancer prevention, diagnosis, or treatment for patients with early-onset cancers?
 Is the application innovative?
 Does the applicant propose new paradigms or challenge existing ones?
 Does the project develop state-of-the-art technologies, methods, tools, or resources for cancer research or address important underexplored or unexplored areas?
 If the research project is successful, will it lead to truly substantial advances in the field rather than add modest increments of insight?
 Projects that modestly extend current lines of research will not be considered for this award.
 Projects that represent straightforward extensions of ongoing work, especially work traditionally funded by other mechanisms, will not be competitive.